growerp/growerpuntil20220814/README.md

 * Inventory
 * Project management

+# registering in the app/play stores
+Please see the android/fastlane/REDME and ios/fastlane/README files

 # Single company use.

 This frontend can be used for a single company, set the company partyId in the assets/cfg frontend dir.